pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 In the **Start Position** area, you can specify the following types of start positions for incremental data migration:

-- The time when the data migrtion job starts
+- The time when the incremental migration job starts
 - GTID
 - Binlog file name and position